 - state that “art” requires great sacrifice including family, friends, and, eventually, the self;

-- state that ballet (or, fill-in-the-blank) is the “highest” art and there is nothing more noble; and
+- state that ballet (or, fill-in-the-blank) is the “highest” art and there is nothing nobler; and

 - encourage students to view themselves as “keepers of the 'truth'.”

 - Demand of Purity— divides the world into two camps: the pure and the impure.
-The underlying assumption is that “absolute purity” is attainable and anything done to anyone in pursuit of this purity is “moral.”
+The underlying assumption is that “absolute purity” is attainable and anything done to anyone to pursue this purity is “moral.”
 Since absolute purity is unattainable, persons who chase after it only develop shame and guilt.
 Unprofessional teachers and cults manipulate the shame and guilt by offering “forgiveness.”
 Thus, the group becomes a haven from the outside, impure world.

-Some of the unique issues in dance related to purity include body image and sex.
-Dance, and in particular ballet, hold a body image that is virtually impossible for any human to attain.
+- Some of the unique issues in dance related to purity include body image and sex.
+Dance, and in particular, ballet, hold a body image that is virtually impossible for any human to attain.
 Dancers often believe they are “fat and ugly.”
-Unprofessional teachers and cults reinforce the impossible body image as “pure” thereby placing students into a vicious cycle of shame and guilt related to eating and purging.
-Professional teachers will encourage students to eat healthy and teach acceptance of their natural bodies.
+Unprofessional teachers and cults reinforce the unattainable body image as “pure” thereby placing students into a vicious cycle of shame and guilt related to eating and purging.
+Professional teachers will encourage students to eat healthily and teach acceptance of their natural bodies.

 - not allow students to wrap any part of their bodies with plastic wrap or devices to produce sweat;

 - discourage unhealthy weight control methods such as bulimia and anorexia; and